Mental Health

 Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
 (World Health Organization)

-In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
+In addition to promoting positive mental health, we aim to recognise and respond to mental health problems.
 In an average classroom, three children will be suffering from a diagnosable mental health issue.
-By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for students affected both directly, and indirectly by mental ill health.
+By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for students affected both directly, and indirectly by mental health issues.

 https://www.nspcc.org.uk/